mkolodii/Portfolio/README.md

 The content of this Github registry is as follows:

-1) An abstract describing the findings of American and Japanese manual users in relation to their illustration preferences.
+1) An abstract describing the written and illustrated preferences of American and Japanese manual users.

-2) A graphic design showcasing 4 entry level motorcycles with accessibility data.
-An additional 2 page rationale report is attached.
+2) A graphic design showcasing 4 entry level motorcycles with accessibility data with an additional 2 page rationale report.

 3) A step-by-step tutorial instructing a youth leader how to use Cricut products in order to design and press a T-shirt.